Four Musicians Set Out to Bring Awareness to the Environment through Music

 “Hopefully there’s something in there that no matter who you are, no matter what your approach is, you can find something to resonate with in this story,” Barron says.

 Learn more at www.confluencethejourney.com

-Jade Lang is a writer with National Park Trips Media and is in her senior year at CU-Boulder.
-She studies journalism, philosophy and Spanish, and loves music, animals, Corepower Yoga, and traveling.
+Jade Lang is a writer with National Park Trips Media and studied journalism, philosophy and Spanish at CU-Boulder.
+She loves music, animals, Corepower Yoga, and traveling.